What are apps?

 We plan to enable this functionality soon.
 The organization can designate individuals who have the capability to push apps directly to end users or security groups without requiring an installation.
 So, for example, when a new salesperson joins the team, they will automatically get the Sales Metrics app without doing anything on their end.

-Selective publish from your workspace (Roadmap Item - not yet implemented)
+Selective publish from your workspace (available since November 2017)

 With this change, you will be able to publish only items that are finished and prevent incomplete dashboards or reports from being published.